I was once a little twig with dreams of being a mighty tree

 But she doesn't catch cold, ...she thrives by the moon

-She she has thrown off her clothes, each leaf to the wind
+She has thrown off her clothes, each leaf she has grown

 Stealing the limelight, with no modesty,…then…